- Client Portal Sign In

 We also provide claims information that we have received to our affiliates for the purposes of the affiliates handling claims on our behalf.

 We may also hold and use your personal information, and disclose your personal information to relevant third parties for the following purposes:

-Occasionally we may be required or authorised to collect personal information because of laws in Ireland or the United Kingdom or an order of a Court / Tribunal.
+Occasionally we may be required or authorised to collect personal information because of laws in Europe or an order of a Court / Tribunal.
 If we are collecting personal information for this purpose, and we are permitted to do so, we will tell you.

 We will be transferring and sharing personal data with our associated company in the United Kingdom, MYI Limited.
-MYI employees will also on occasions access personal data that is held by McLarens Ireland to assist in a handling of a claim.
-Agreements are in place between the two companies to ensure that data is held in accordance with GDPR.
+MYI employees will also on occasions access personal data that is held by our companies in Europe to assist in a handling of a claim.
+Agreements are in place between the companies to ensure that data is held in accordance with GDPR.

 We may also transfer your personal information outside the EU where the relevant third party is located outside of EU (for example, to an insurer and reinsurers and their representatives who are located overseas).
 Our contractual arrangements with these entities generally include an obligation for them to comply with UK data protection laws.

 The categories of personal data we process when handling claims are determined by the data controllers we are acting for and based on their instructions to us.